lintweaker/xmos-native-dsd/README.md

 ifi-native-dsd
 ==============

-iFi audio native DSD support on Linux
+Placeholder for iFi Audio native DSD support on Linux.
+Will support native DSD playback on recent iFi Audio device like the micro iDSD.